JamesKBowler/fxcollect/README.md

 If you need assistance setting this up or find any bugs, please report using the Issue section.

 ### TODO:
-1. Add logging
+1. Update C++ code
-2. Make faster!
+2. Update documentation

 # License Terms